 Frequently Asked Questions

-Perrotis College is excited to welcome students from the US back to our campus in Spring 2021, prioritizing the health and safety of our students, faculty, staff, and greater community.
+Perrotis College is excited to welcome students from the US back to our campus, prioritizing the health and safety of our students, faculty, staff, and greater community.

 To that aim, we are fully complying with all instructions and protocols from relevant EU and Greek Ministries and organizations such as the National Public Health Organization while adding extra school-specific precautions to safeguard the health of our campus.